sewernoodle/nothing_headphones_assistant_button_remapper/README.md

 **100% of the code in this repository was written by AI (Claude)** — along with the Bluetooth reverse-engineering, the protocol decoding, and the debugging.

-The human's role was hands-on but not technical: they had the original goal, provided the hardware (headphones, USB Bluetooth dongle, PC), ran the packet captures and commands the AI asked for, tested each iteration, and picked between options the AI presented.

 As with **any** code — AI-written or not — review it before you run it.
 It is plain-text PowerShell with no obfuscation and no network access, so it